Local Agency Management Program

 Please review the downloadable LAMP FAQs for a list of the most frequently asked questions regarding the LAMP.

-The Department of Planning & Building is working to update the draft LAMP for review.
+The Department of Planning & Building is working to update the LAMP for review.

-If you have any questions regarding your existing septic system or a new septic system on a vacant lot, and how the LAMP may affect your property, please contact Cheryl Journey.
+If you have any questions regarding your existing septic system or a new septic system on a vacant lot, and how the LAMP may affect your property, please contact Michael Byrd.

 LAMP Outreach Meetings